shollaaatwit/ImageEditorApplication/readme.md

-# Assignment 4, Image Manipulation and Enhancement
-### Rahul Nayak and Alexander Sholla

 ## Overview
 This project is structured to enable image manipulation and enhancement through a modular and extensible design.
 Below is an overview of each main class, interface, and its purpose.